-Coursework for the Ph.D. is delivered online with some required face-to-face components and is designed to facilitate the learning styles of adults and provide a collaborative community for higher-level thinking and problem solving.
-The program places much emphasis on (a) acquiring rigorous analytical research skills and tools (quantitative and qualitative) for vocations in higher education; (b) supporting research that will result in publication in refereed conference, journals and books; (c) significant interaction and mentorship by doctoral faculty; (d) vocations in higher education; and (e) developing a mature understanding of an integrative personal and professional life centered on the historic Christian faith.
+The online Ph.D. in Distance Education provides career development for online educators by facilitating the learning styles of adults and providing a collaborative community for higher-level thinking and problem solving.
+The Ph.D. program places much emphasis on (a) acquiring rigorous analytical research skills and tools (quantitative and qualitative) for vocations in higher education; (b) supporting research that will result in publication in refereed conference, journals and books; (c) significant interaction and mentorship by doctoral faculty; (d) vocations in higher education; and (e) developing a mature understanding of an integrative personal and professional life centered on the historic Christian faith.

 Undergirding the entire program is critical thinking, scholarly research, writing, and learning from a Christian worldview.
 The capstone project, as with any doctoral program, is the submission and defense of a doctoral dissertation.

 Ph.D. cohorts will begin in January and mid-June.
 A four-day residency will be held July 13-16, 2015 at our Virginia Beach Campus.

 Ph.D. in Distance Education Highlights:

 Length: 72 credit hours.
 May be completed in as little as 4 years.

 Format: Offered in a cohort model.
 Students may begin the program in the spring or summer semesters.
 Courses are delivered online with a four-day residency each summer of the program.
 School division cohorts are also offered in varying formats.

 Results: Doctor of Philosophy in Distance Education degree.
 The Certificate of Advanced Graduate Studies (CAGS) is awarded after completion of 30 credit hours.
 The Doctor of Philosophy degree is awarded after completion of 72 credit hours.